-Content Considerations: Discussion of dark subjects like cannibalism, mass murder, forced surgery on children; all of which is offscreen or abstractly depicted.
+Content Warnings: Discussion of dark subjects like cannibalism, mass murder, forced surgery on children; all of which is offscreen or abstractly depicted.
 Because this is a series with an older localization, the official English subtitles add “she/her” pronouns in reference to Kino in places where the Japanese dialogue omits pronouns altogether.

 Suggested Age Range: 15 and up, primarily because younger viewers will likely be bored by the series’ pacing